Jeff-Gui/napari-amdtrk-plugin/README.md

     - trackId: ID of the track, starting from 1
     - Center_of_the_object_0: x coordinate
     - Center_of_the_object_1: y coordinate
-    - continuous_label: the corresponding label (intensity value) of the object in the object mask (You may use `skimage.measure.label` to get it from a binary mask.)
+    - continuous_label: the corresponding label (intensity value) of the object in the object mask (You may use `skimage.measure.label` to get it from a binary mask).

 - A config file named `config.yaml` (_other names are not allowed_)

     Within the config file, there should be:
-    - intensity_suffix: suffix of the intensity image (e.g., for `foo_GFP.tif`, use `GFP` in the config)
+    - intensity_suffix: suffix of the intensity image (e.g., for `foo_GFP.tif`, use `GFP` in the config).
+For multiple intensity images, separate them with commas (e.g., `GFP, mCherry`)
     - mask_suffix: suffix of the mask image
     - track_suffix: suffix of the tracked object table
     - frame_base: index of the first frame (either `0` or `1`)
     - stateCol: __optional__ column name for the cell state (e.g., cell cycle phase) in the object table.
-Leave blank if the object table does not contain it.
+Leave blank if the object table does not contain it

+__Napari-amdtrk will modify mask and track files in place.__ Other files are not affected.

 ---
 ### Quick start